 Have you ever heard of a top athlete without a top coach?
 I think the same is true for life and work in general.
 Often behind a big success there’s actually a coach (or in some cases a mentor) who has helped the top business man/woman, top entrepreneur, top model, top singer, whoever to reach the pinnacle of their potential.
 As Sophia Fromell points out in her article Bill Gates has said “Everyone needs a coach.
 We all need feedback.
 That’s how we improve.”
 And in another article John Brubaker tells us what Eric Schmidt the Alphabet Executive said in an interview when asked what was the best advice he ever got?
 You guessed it: “find a coach”.
 Watch both quotes on video here.

-If you’d like to find a life coach for yourself, click here to our website to register for a free introduction session.
+If you’d like to find a life coach for yourself, click here to try out a free introduction session.

 I’d be happy to hear your questions and comments, to discuss leave a response below.
 Or email me here.
 I’m always up for a chat.